ReformNZ/ReformNZ.github.io/README.md

 **Our Policies** <br>
 1. Repealing Part 9 of the Arms Amendment Regulations 2023.
 2. Allocating $17 Billion dollars over 25 years to purchase three Japanese Modami-Class Frigates, 18 F-16 Fighter Jets and 2 OPVs.
-3. Increasing GST on all confectionary products from 15% to 20%.
-4. Changing the appeal period for all visa overstayers from 42 days to a 28 day appeal period.
+3. Changing the appeal period for all visa overstayers from 42 days to a 28 day appeal period.
-5. Scrapping all government funding for Maori and LBGTQ communities and organizations.
+4. Scrapping all government funding for Maori and LBGTQ communities and organizations.
-6. Implementing a confectionary tax of 17% on local chocolate and candy, 37% for imported equivalents.
+5. Implementing a confectionary tax of 17% on local chocolate and candy, 37% for imported equivalents.
 And a 27% tax on local soft drinks and 50% on imported equivalents.
-7. Increasing maximum penalties for possesion of over 28g of cannabis to 6 years imprisonment & 3 years of community service.
+6. Increasing maximum penalties for possesion of over 28g of cannabis to 6 years imprisonment & 3 years of community service.
 And 22 years for supply or manufacture.
-8. Deporting all visa overstayers by 2035 as part of a coordinated effort involving the police, defence forces and INZ.
+7. Deporting all visa overstayers by 2035 as part of a coordinated effort involving the police, defence forces and INZ.
 Aiming for 2000 deportations a year as part of "Operation Exodus". 🛫 🛫

 **Our Team** <br>